sinbad/SUSS/doc/Actions.md

 of the query base classes related to the type of information you're supplying, e.g. `USussTargetQueryProvider` or `USussLocationQueryProvider`.

+> Queries always have a sub-tag of `Suss.Query` so that the query tag drop-down only includes
+> those and not all possible tags.

-Each query can only provide a single element of data, such as "Target" or "Location".
+Each query can by default only provide a single element of data, such as "Target" or "Location" (there are more complex versions that can provide a struct of related data).
-When you combined more than one like this, then by default the results of each query are combined with every result from the other query, in all combinations.
+When you combine more than one query like this, then by default the results of each query are combined with every result from the other query, in all combinations.
 So the result of these 2 queries will be: